 Georgia, Arizona GOP officials to testify before Jan.
 6 panel

-Pro-Trump protesters gather in front of the U.S. Capitol Building on January 6, 2021 in Washington, DC.
+Pro-Trump protesters gather in front of the U.S. Capitol Building on Jan.
+6, 2021 in Washington, DC.
 A pro-Trump mob later stormed the Capitol, breaking windows and clashing with police officers.
-Five people died as a result (Photo by Brent Stirton/Getty Images).
+Five people died as a result (Brent Stirton/Getty Images).

 The fourth Jan.
 6 hearing on Tuesday will focus on pressure put by President Donald Trump and his allies on state officials in Georgia, Arizona and elsewhere to overturn the 2020 presidential election results.